iTwin/itwinjs-core/docs/learning/frontend/QuantityFormatting.md

 ### Units Provider

-A units provider is used to define all available units and provides conversion factors between different units.
+A units provider is used to define all available units and provides conversion factors between units.
 The [QuantityFormatter]($frontend) has a default units provider [BasicUnitsProvider]($frontend) that only defines units needed by the set of QuantityTypes the formatter supports.
 Most IModels contain a `Units` schema.
 If this is the case, an SchemaUnitsProvider may be defined when an IModel is opened.
-The parent application must opt-in to using an IModel specific UnitsProvider using the following technique.
+The parent application must opt-in to using an IModel specific UnitsProvider using the following technique:

 ```ts
     // Reset QuantityFormatter UnitsProvider with new iModelConnection